 He started in Spring 2019 and his focus is on intercropping systems and rhizosphere interactions.
 This research is in co-supervision and close collaboration with Dr. Akim Omokanye at the Peace Country Beef and Forage Association (PCBFA).

-Kris Guenette - PhD student
+Kris Guenette - PhD Candidate

 He started in 2019 and his focus is on nitrogen use efficiency and pesticide-rhizosphere interactions in cropping systems.